FowlerLab/starcall-workflow/readme.md

 In this step all the tiles for the well are registered together, and the global position for each is solved.
 This is normally a very intensive part of the pipeline, taking up to 6 hours.
-The progress can be checked in
+The progress can be checked in the log files for the job, at logs/input/well{well}.composite.bin.log.err

 ### Stitching (full well)